cancmz/higgs-boson-classifier/README.md

 The dataset consists of 250,000 events with 30 numerical features.
 It was released as part of the 2014 Kaggle Higgs Boson Challenge by CERN.

 ---
-## Modeling Approach
-A Gradient Boosting Classifier was selected due to its strong performance in tabular data with moderate imbalance and complex feature interactions.

----
 ## Model Performance
 Despite the slight class imbalance in the dataset, the trained Gradient Boosting Classifier achieved a high classification performance.
 This indicates the model’s robustness and its ability to generalize well across both signal and background events.

+A Gradient Boosting Classifier was selected due to its strong performance in tabular data with moderate imbalance and complex feature interactions.

 ---
 ## Techniques Used